gregorwolf/terraform-trial/README.md

 ### GitHub Codespace

 Create a new GitHub Codespace by clicking on the green button in the repository, choose the tab Codespaces and click on create.
 This will create a new Codespace with the required tools.
+If you want to use the Codespace in your local VS Code you can configure this as a preference using https://github.com/settings/codespaces.

 ### Setup inside the Codespace